Antiviral protein: ZC3HAV1

-ZAP (Zinc finger Antiviral Protein) is encoded by the ZC3HAV1 gene whose expression is induced by interferon and helps fight a number of viral infections including influenza.
+ZAP (Zinc finger Antiviral Protein) is encoded by the ZC3HAV1 gene in humans whose expression is induced by interferon and helps fight a number of viral infections including influenza.

+RNase L

+Ribonuclease L or RNase L (for latent), ais an interferon (IFN)-induced ribonuclease which, upon activation, destroys all RNA within the cell (both cellular and viral) as well as inhibiting mRNA export.
+RNase L is an enzyme that in humans is encoded by the RNASEL gene in humans.

 IFITM3

 Interferon-induced transmembrane protein 3 (IFITM3) inhibits the replication of number of enveloped RNA viruses including influenza A, HIV and the Ebola and Dengue viruses.
 Consequently pharmacological induction of IFITM3 potentially could be used to treat a number of viral infections.

 Protein kinase R

 Protein kinase R is interferon stimulated and activated either by double-stranded RNA (occurring as an intermediate in RNA viruses replication) or by other proteins.
 It is able to phosphorylate the eukaryotic translation initiation factor eIF2α thus inhibiting further cellular mRNA translation.